itissandeep98/SheroesSurvey/README.md

 ● Decisions regarding technology stack were made for both groups based on previous knowledge.

-● Stakeholders of the end-product and their expecteduse-cases were discussed.
+● Stakeholders of the end-product and their expected use-cases were discussed.

 ● Future mode and time of meetings were discussed.
-The team and sponsors decided upon meeting every Friday.The sponsors also assured that the team was free to reach them over email in case of any doubts.
+The team and sponsors decided upon meeting every Friday.
+The sponsors also assured that the team was free to reach them over email in case of any doubts.

-● The goal for the next meeting:The team had to present a document with their brainstorming about the project by the next meeting.
+● The next meeting's goal: The team had to present a document with their brainstorming about the project by the next meeting.

-_Estimate of how much of the duration the sponsor/usersspoke in the meeting:_ 15-20 mins
+_Estimate of how much of the duration the sponsor/users spoke in the meeting:_ 15-20 mins

 _Estimate of how much of the duration you/your team members spoke in the meeting:_
 15-20 mins